 - 1 Tablespoon grated onion or more to taste

 - 2/3 cup ketchup

 - 1 cup olive oil

-- Place all ingredients into blender and mix.
+- Place all ingredients into large mixing bowl and whisk until smooth.
 Pour into a jar and store in the refrigerator.